uppernauts/year-in-dev/README.md

 # My year in DEV

-A tool tool that displays a summary of your DEV.to blog's stats!
+A tool that displays a summary of your DEV.to blog's stats!

 Try it yourself! 👉 [My year in DEV](https://year-in-dev.cephhi.com/)